We all underestimate our own potential to evolve.

 Ultimately, our own “history” continues to shake and shift.

 The challenge to apply this dynamic to work and career are clear.
-If we don’t consider or anticipate change — we may not be prepared deal with that dynamic when it occurs.

 Can we predict exactly how we will change with the twists and turns of life?
 No, that’s not likely.